 Alternate nostril breathing is one of the best tools that you have with you wherever you are.
 When you feel your mind spinning out of control, excuse yourself from whatever you are doing, find a quiet place and take a moment to reconnect with yourself.

-Please Note: Anxiety is something that so many of us suffer silently from, while pranayama can help at the moment and even, in the long run, it is not a suitable replacement for professional help or medication as directed by your doctor.
+Please Note: So many people suffer from anxiety.
+But while pranayama can help at the moment and even in the long run, don’t use this breathing technique to replace professional help or medication from your doctor.